The problem with deadstock fabrics...

 A great manufacturer, one that's committed to sustainability, is careful with resources including people.
 It's innovative when it comes to new greener processes and fabrics, and is always aiming for high eco standards such as zero waste.
 These manufacturers leave nothing to chance.
 Everything is triple checked, and then checked again.
 In a manufacturing plant that really cares it's in no one's interest to produce faulty goods and waste fabric - and that's why they very rarely do.

 Fabric that the original buyer doesn't now need

 This is very different to surplus available fabric.
-It's where, say, a production company thought it needed 35 metres of canvas for the film set or event and actually went out and bought it.
-But now they've scoped the project out fully they've realised they only need 15 metres.
-You could argue this is true deadstock - it's usually very small quantities and not anything to do with fashion brands - it's not usually dress fabric, and it's very, very rarely made of viscose or anything man made.
-This, I'm comfortable with.
+It's where, say, a production company or a small independent clothing designer thought they needed 35 metres of canvas for the film set or event, or say 100 metres for a new small range of clothes and actually went out and bought it.
+But now they've scoped the project out fully they've realised they need much less, so they sell the remaining fabric on directly to a retail shop.
+You could argue this is true deadstock - it's small quantities and not anything to do with big global fashion brands - and it's often not dressmaking fabric.
+This, I'm just about comfortable with.

-So what's going on with this whole deadstock fabric market?
+So what's going on with this whole deadstock fabric market, particularly in the UK?

-Over the last couple of years many manufacturers and intermediaries have seen the opportunity that deadstock fabric represents, and like all good business people, they've re-branded it as something great - in this case 'greenwashed' surplus available fabric and lumped in the small amounts of faulty fabric they produce, given it a sparkly new name, in this case 'deadstock', and made lots of money.
+Over the last couple of years many manufacturers, intermediaries and UK fabric shops have seen the opportunity that deadstock fabric represents, and like all good business people, they've re-branded it as something great - in this case 'greenwashed' surplus available fabric and lumped in the small amounts of faulty fabric the mills produce, given it a sparkly new name, in this case 'deadstock', and made lots of money.
 And all this at a time when we're trying to conserve resources and live more sustainably.

 What's the real problem?